The Flutter widget inspector is powerful tool for visualizing and exploring Flutter widget trees.

 - Diagnosing layout issues

-To start click “Select widget” on the Flutter Inspector toolbar and then click on the device to select a widget.
-The selected widget will then be highlighted on the device and in the widget tree.
+To start click “Select widget” on the Flutter inspector toolbar, and then click on the device to select a widget.
+The selected widget is then highlighted on the device and in the widget tree.

 You can then browse around the interactive widget tree in the IDE to view